 Dr Neema Parvini, Senior Conference Producer, Incisive Media (Waters)

 “The audience couldn’t stop raving about your presentation.
 You know you could be live at the O2 and get a full house!”

 Bikash Mathur, Partner

 “Chris is actually a sage.
-Not only is he a wise, perceptive and funny, he is also excellent at identifying and explaining the key drivers of change in the Financial Services industry.
-His work and that of the forward looking Financial Services Club around the impact of Information Technology, Web 2.0 and client expectations of what Financial Services should be delivering to its clients, is superb.
+Not only is he wise, perceptive and funny, he is also excellent at identifying and explaining the key drivers of change in the Financial Services industry.
+His work and that of the forward-looking financial services around the impact of Information Technology, Web 2.0 and client expectations of what Financial Services should be delivering to its clients, is superb.
 Chris is erudite and witty as a Chairman and informative and challenging as a speaker.
 You can see why he is in demand around the world.”